pypa/setuptools/docs/userguide/quickstart.rst

 Transitioning from ``setup.py`` to ``setup.cfg``
 ================================================
-To avoid executing arbitary scripts and boilerplate code, we are transitioning into a full-fledged ``setup.cfg`` to declare your package information instead of running ``setup()``.
+To avoid executing arbitrary scripts and boilerplate code, we are transitioning into a full-fledged ``setup.cfg`` to declare your package information instead of running ``setup()``.
 This inevitably brings challenges due to a different syntax.
 Here we provide a quick guide to understanding how ``setup.cfg`` is